High-field Overhauser DNP in silicon below the metal-insulator transition: Results and Discussion

 Figure \ref{fig:enhancement} shows the result of a DNP experiment using an antimony-doped sample.
-The enhanced polarization is opposite to the thermal equilibrium polarization.
-The experiments were performed at 2.35 T at a temperature of 1.4 K. The thermal electron spin polarization is 81 \% while the thermal $^{29}$Si polarization is 0.034 \%.
-The observed enhancement of 20 corresponds to a silicon polarization of 0.68 \%.
-We used a 100 mW Gunn diode source (Millitech) tuned to 66 GHz, coupled to a standard microwave gain horn to drive the electron spin transitions \cite{Cho-2007}.
 The experimental scheme is shown in the inset of the figure.
-The CW microwaves are always on.
 We apply a saturation train of $\pi/2$ pulses to initially destroy the nuclear spin polarization.
-Following a variable delay during which the nuclear spin signal grows due to DNP, the polarization is monitored by a single nutation pulse (denoted by $\alpha$).
+Following a variable delay during which the nuclear spin signal grows due to spin-lattice relaxation (if the microwaves are off) or DNP (if the microwaves are on), the polarization is monitored by a single nutation pulse (denoted by $\alpha$).
+The experiments were performed at 2.35 T at a temperature of 1.4 K. The thermal electron spin polarization is 81 \% while the thermal $^{29}$Si polarization is 0.034 \% under these conditions.
+We used a 100 mW Gunn diode source (Millitech) tuned to 66 GHz, coupled to a standard microwave gain horn to drive the electron spin transitions in the DNP experiment \cite{Cho-2007}.
+The figure shows the results of two experiments, one in which no microwaves were used and the delay was set to 10800 s, and a second in which the microwaves were turned on and the delay set to 5000 s.
+The nutation pulse $\alpha$ was set to $\pi/2$ in both experiments.
+The sign of the enhanced polarization is seen to be opposite to the thermal equilibrium polarization.
+The observed enhancement of 20 corresponds to a silicon polarization of 0.68 \%.

 Figure \ref{fig:power} shows the build up of the silicon polarization under different conditions.
-Note that a 90 $\deg$ pulse is used to monitor the thermal silicon polarization, while a 5 $\deg$ pulse is used to monitor the silicon polarization after DNP, which scales the signal by a factor of 11.5.
-The original enhancement of 20 is increased by approximately a factor of 2 when we use a 1 W microwave source instead of the 100 mW source.
-This demonstrates that we were unable to saturate the ESR transitions effectively with the lower powered source.
+Note that a 90 $\deg$ pulse is used to monitor the thermal silicon polarization in these experiments, while a 5 $\deg$ pulse is used to monitor the silicon polarization after DNP, which scales the signal by a factor of 11.5.
+The original enhancement of 20 is increased by approximately a factor of 2 when we use a 1 W microwave source (Quinstar) instead of the 100 mW source \cite{Note1}.
+Reducing the temperature of the system from 1.4 K to 1.1 K increased the polarization by another factor of 1.3, proportional to the thermal electron polarization.
 The $^{29}$Si signal is still increasing after 2 hours of microwave irradiation.
 However the hold time of our cryostat reduced from 4 hours to about 2 hours with the increased microwave power and lower temperature.
 Clearly an increased microwave irradiation time would allow us to achieve even higher nuclear spin polarizations.
-The figure also shows that reducing the temperature of the system from 1.4 K to 1.1 K further increases the polarization as expected.
+The build up of the polarization could be fit quite well by a single exponential recovery curve.
+We return to a discussion of the dynamics in section III.B.